karthikrao-23/AgentScheduler/README.md

     -   **Proportional Allocation**: Correctly handles partial hours (e.g., a shift starting at 9:30 AM) by allocating agents proportional to the time worked in that hour.
 -   **Capacity Management**:
     -   **Capacity Constraints**: Supports a maximum global capacity per hour.
     -   **Priority-Based Allocation**: When demand exceeds capacity, agents are allocated to higher-priority customers first.
+Ties in priority are broken deterministically by Customer Name (A-Z).
     -   **Unmet Demand Tracking**: Detailed reporting of unmet demand and impacted clients when capacity is limited.
 -   **Utilization Adjustments**: Supports a utilization multiplier (0-1) to adjust agent requirements based on expected efficiency.
 -   **Multi-Timezone Support**: Handles input times in various timezones (e.g., "America/New_York", "Asia/Tokyo") and normalizes them for scheduling.
 If timezone parsing fails, it falls back to Pacific Time.